 The Malott Family Zoo Intern Program provides Chicago high school students with the opportunity to learn about Lincoln Park Zoo while educating others about animal and conservation science.
 Interns will meet on Zoom for a four-week, paid program to learn informal education techniques, consider how to communicate conservation messages using digital platforms, and create a culminating project.
 Interns also meet with researchers and Animal Care staff to learn more about potential careers in the animal science and conservation fields.

-Submit your application online before March 31!
+Submit your application online in early 2022.

 To qualify, an applicant must: